slashdotted/libmelda/README.md

 There exist different types of CRDTs: operation-based CRDTs (which generate and exchange update operations between replicas), state-based CRDTS (which exchange and merge the full state of each replica) and delta-state CRDT, such as Melda, (which exchange only the differences between versions, or states, of the data type).

 Melda natively supports the JSON data format and provides a way to synchronize changes made to arbitrary JSON documents.
 You can work with Melda CRDTs either using this Rust library or using a [command line tool](https://github.com/slashdotted/libmelda-tools/).
+In the [Kibi](https://github.com/slashdotted/kibi) repository you can find a fork of the original [Kibi](https://github.com/ilai-deutel/kibi) text editor with collaboration features implemented using Melda.

 # How do I use Melda?